mission-of-mercy/mission-of-mercy/README.md

 ![Mission of Mercy Logo](https://github.com/jordanbyron/mission_of_mercy/raw/master/doc/mom.png)

 Clinic management software for Mission of Mercy free dental clinics.
+Created to streamline patient intake, digital x-ray, and check-out processes during the clinic’s operating hours.

+For the latest information about the software check out [this project's wiki](http://wiki.github.com/jordanbyron/mission_of_mercy)

 ## Installation